-A Harpy is, a ‘bird of prey with a woman’s head and breasts, a large break, hooked nails, a vile odour and an insatiable appetite’.
+A Harpy is, a ‘bird of prey with a woman’s head and breasts, a large beak, hooked nails, a vile odour and an insatiable appetite’.
 In Greek and Roman mythology Harpies are rapacious monsters that do the Gods’ bidding.
 They are said to have carried children off to the Underworld, abducted those that had angered the Gods, and played a key role in enacting vengeance against them.
 In the Greek myth depicting the punishment of King Phineus of Thrace, the Harpies are especially nasty.
 Having angered Zeus, Phineus is condemned to be continually presented with food but unable to eat it - either because the Harpies ate it themselves, or because they pooed all over it.
 Nice.

 Harpies are undeniably monstrous, because they are women that undermine and threaten patriarchal and phallocentric ideology; they are terrifying and disgusting because they do not conform to stereotypes of femininity.
 They are ‘grasping, unpleasant women’ and ‘repulsively greedy’.
 They take what is not theirs, and (literally) shit on men from above.